jnsougata/aiotube/README.rst

    "name", "str", "name of the playlist"
    "url", "str", "url of the playlist"
-   "video_count", "str", "number of videos in the playlist" "videos", "VideoBulk", "VideoBulk object of the videos in the playlist" "thumbnail", "str", "url of the thumbnail of the playlist" "info", "Dict[str, Any]", "dictionary of all basic info about the playlist"
+   "video_count", "str", "number of videos in the playlist" "videos", "Dict[str, Dict[str, Any]]", "info dict of the videos in the playlist" "thumbnail", "str", "url of the thumbnail of the playlist" "info", "Dict[str, Any]", "dictionary of all basic info about the playlist"